cirKITers/effect-of-noise-in-qfms/docs/coefficients.md

 # Coefficients

-The resulting plots of our experiments as PDF can be found in [plotting/rplots/img-gen](plotting/rplots/img-gen), while a PNG version can be found below.
+The resulting plots of our experiments as PDF can be found in [plotting/rplots/img-gen](https://github.com/cirKITers/effect-of-noise-in-qfms/tree/main/plotting/rplots/img-gen), while a PNG version can be found on this website.

 ## Summary